New synagogue Mainz

 Nearby Attractions

-2. Gutenberg Museum: Celebrating the life and legacy of Johannes Gutenberg, the museum offers fascinating insights into the history of printing and its impact on society.
+2. Gutenberg Museum: Celebrating the legacy of Johannes Gutenberg, this museum showcases the history of printing and its impact on society.

 Insider Tips